Applications are now closed

 Phase 4 Demonstrator Day

-Showcasing learning, concepts and prototypes to industry, policy and ecosystem stakeholders.
-There will then be an opportunity to demonstrate solutions directly with decision makers from the industry partners.
+We showcased learning, concepts and prototypes to industry, policy and ecosystem stakeholders, giving teams the opportunity to demonstrate solutions directly to decision‑makers from partner organisations.

 Phase 5 Industry Conference

-On 19 March at the Edinburgh Futures Institute there will be a major conference connecting industry, academia and the tech ecosystem across Scotland and beyond.
-All selected tech teams will be able to showcase their technology and solutions at this event.
+On 19 March at the Edinburgh Futures Institute, we hosted a national conference connecting industry, academia and the tech ecosystem across Scotland and beyond.
+All selected tech teams showcased their technology and solutions at the event.

-Invitations to participate sent to tech teams and startups
+Invitations issued to selected tech teams and start‑ups

 Demonstrator Day